davidallenbaer/Ultima45Monogame/ReadMe.txt

 Version 2.0.0 - Shrine combat locations
 	Peer at Gem on Overworld map and in Towns
+	Stretch all the maps to fit the screen

 --TODO--
-	Stretch the map to fit the screen

 	Populate towns with NPCs

 	Random # of monsters on the combat map needs to show less monsters more often - maybe based on the players level.